johnlouie09/johnlouie09/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I currently studying BS Computer Science at [ACLC Iriga](https://github.com/aclc-iriga). \
-✍️ &nbsp;A lazy developer who stays in their comfort zone and doesn't help out.\
 ✉️ &nbsp;You can email me at navales.johnlouie18@gmail.com.

 ### 🛠 &nbsp;Tech Stack